 What is the historical context of "Mercury and Argus"?

-What artistic techniques did Velazquez employ in this painting?
+What artistic techniques did Velazquez employ in this work?

-Velazquez utilized chiaroscuro to create depth and dimension, along with a masterful use of color and texture to enhance the emotional impact of the scene.
+Velazquez utilized chiaroscuro to create depth and dimension, enhancing the three-dimensionality of the figures.
+His masterful use of light and shadow draws the viewer's eye to the central figures, while the intricate detailing of textures adds to the realism of the scene.

-How does "Mercury and Argus" reflect Baroque artistic principles?
+How does "Mercury and Argus" reflect Baroque art principles?

-What impact did "Mercury and Argus" have on later artists?
+What influence did "Mercury and Argus" have on later artists?